MicrosoftDocs/architecture-center/docs/example-scenario/gitops-aks/gitops-blueprint-aks-content.md

 ### Security

-This solution provides several security-related benefits.
 With the GitOps approach, individual developers or administrators don't directly access the Kubernetes clusters to apply changes or updates.
 Instead, users push changes to a Git repository, and the GitOps operator (Flux or Argo CD) reads them and applies them to the cluster.
 This approach follows the security best practice of least privilege by not giving DevOps teams write permissions to the Kubernetes API.
 In diagnostic or troubleshooting scenarios, you can grant cluster permissions for a limited time on a case-by-case basis.

 Apart from the task of setting up repository permissions, consider implementing the following security measures in Git repositories that sync to AKS clusters: